netronome-support/OPNFV/README.md

 ```

-* Wait for VMs to boot
+* Wait for instances to boot

 ```
 watch -d openstack server list